-October started with a call to the front line workers in Australia.
+October started with a call to the front-line workers in Australia.
 The Duke and Duchess of Cambridge surprised us with a dose of cuteness.
-Prince George, Princess Charlotte and Prince Louis interviewed Sir David Attenborough.
-Next, The Duchess of Cambridge visited Derby University to learn about the mental health support programmes during the pandemic.
+Prince George, Princess Charlotte, and Prince Louis interviewed Sir David Attenborough.
+Next, The Duchess of Cambridge visited Derby University to learn about the mental health support programs during the pandemic.

 October was a busy month for the couple.
 Next, William joined Catherine at the community exhibition of her Hold Still 2020 portraits.
 The Cambridge family baked some poppy cupcakes for the Royal British Legion’s care home.
 The month ended with William and Catherine announcing the ‘Pride of Britain’ Awards.

 November’s first public appearance came after Prince George and Princess Charlotte’s autumn break.
-The Duchess of Cambridge attended annual Remembrance Sunday Service that was an extremely scaled back event due to the COVID-19.
+The Duchess of Cambridge attended the annual Remembrance Sunday Service that was an extremely scaled-back event due to the COVID-19.
 The Duchess of Cambridge made a video call to the families of armed forces who lost their lives during the conflict.

 November ended with another first.
 The Duchess of Cambridge answered some questions asked by the social media users about her Early Year’s project.
-It was candid, personal and very impressive.
-I hope to see something like this again in future.
+It was candid, personal, and very impressive.
+I hope to see something like this again in the future.

 Prince George and Princess Charlotte finished their school term on December 12.
 Before moving to Norfolk for a quiet holiday period, The Duke and Duchess of Cambridge took their children to the Panto.
 The Duchess of Cambridge sent best wishes to the America Cup team.

-And as expected the year ended with a cute family picture released ahead of the Christmas.
+And as expected the year ended with a cute family picture released ahead of Christmas.

 2020 started with a bang but turned into one of the most challenging years of our lives.
 The Royal Family was no exception.
 Prince William and his father got infected with the novel COVID-19 virus and survived a difficult time.
 The Royal Family led the nation during the unconventional year using very modern and contemporary techniques while maintaining the Royal mystique and charisma.
 Throughout the year, The Duke and Duchess of Cambridge remained the front face of the Royal Family when The Queen and Prince Charles were not able to take the front seat.
 Prince William and Duchess Catherine cheered the nation, NHS workers, Frontline fighters and kept the country’s spirit high with their true leadership and royal charms.